devlongs/spark/README.md

 ## What is Spark?

-Rare is an Ethereum L2 setup for experiments and tests.
+Spark is an Ethereum L2 setup for experiments and tests.

 ## Documentation